 - Meals you pay for when meeting with clients for business purposes.
 Under IRS guidelines, you can deduct 50% of the cost of business-related meals.

-- Home office, if you work out of your home.
-If you have a home office that represents 10% of the square footage in your home, you’ll be able to deduct 10% home costs like mortgage interest, property taxes, rent, and utilities.
+- Home office deduction for home expenses based on the percentage of space used for your office if you work out of your home.
+For example, if you have a home office that represents 10% of the square footage in your home, you’ll be able to deduct 10% of home costs like mortgage interest, property taxes, rent and utilities.

 - The purchase of office equipment, such as a dedicated business computer, printer, smartphone, or fax machine.